wp-plugins/whale-kit/readme.txt

 4. You can use short tags [wk_posts ...] or [wk_terms ...] or [wk_pages ...] in the text post or page.

 == Frequently Asked Questions ==
-=Show child categories from the category My_Category id:34= `[wk_terms child_of=34]`
+= Show child categories from the category My_Category id:34 =
+`[wk_terms child_of=34]`

 = Show all categories and empty too =